usma-eecs/ay23_capstone-09-dco/README.md

 This script will run automatically, but data ingestion into the elastic stack is not provided by default since a new logtype is created.
 Below is the guidance to integrate the new script to Security Onion.

 ## Security Onion Configuration

+All documentation is located in https://github.com/usma-eecs/ay23_capstone-09-dco/tree/main/Zeek/SaltConfig.

+Files to configure:

+global.sls -> the contents of this file should be pasted at the end of your global.sls file which is located at "/opt/so/saltstack/local/pillar".
+Once pasted you will need to restart the zeek docker with "sudo so-zeek-restart".
+We can test if the restart was successful with "sudo docker logs so-zeek"

+zeek.OS -> this file allows you to ingest the custom OS log that we have created into elastic.
+To verify if the OS.log is being created look for it in "/nsm/zeek/logs/current", if it isn't there then there is a problem with zeek, if it is, then this file will allow it to be ingested so it is viewable in elastic and all related services (securityonion frontend, kibana, etc)
+This file should be placed, as is, in "/opt/so/saltstack/local/salt/elasticsearch/files/ingest", after placing, you should restart are elastic dockers with the command "sudo so-[name of docker]-restart".
+You can ensure it worked with "sudo docker logs [name of docker]"

+Focus on the global.sls first, without this the zeek log will not even be created and hence zeek.OS has no log file to even ingest.
+Once you verify you are creating the log file properly, you can move on to zeek.OS

 ## Post-processing
 *	GitHub: https://github.com/usma-eecs/ay23_capstone-09-dco/